Today is March 12, 2023 and it’s a magical evening.

 Movement is a topic of its own.
 But why care about speaking?

 I believe that speaking is healthy.
-Verbalizing, articulating, expressing, all help us reflect.
-Haven’t we all said something like: „now that I’m talking about it, I just realized that …“.
+Verbalizing, articulating, expressing, all help us think.
+Haven’t we all said something like: now that I’m talking about it, I just realized that, … .
 Some thoughts only seem to form when we start speaking.
-Heinrich von Kleist talks about a similar phenomenon in his piece on „the gradual completion of thoughts during speech„.
+Heinrich von Kleist talks about a similar phenomenon in his piece on the gradual completion of thoughts during speech.

 Of course silent reflection is possible as well.
 You can just take a quiet walk and think through something.
-But in a world with heaps of hyper-engaging video content, distractions are everywhere.
-It’s getting harder to focus thoughts on a single topic for a longer time.
-Writing is another possibility to think through something, but that requires a deliberate effort to sit down, use a keyboard or pen & paper and actually write.
-So I believe that speaking is a great way to help ourselves find our way back to focus.
+But in a world with an abundance of hyper-engaging video content, distractions are everywhere.
+It’s getting harder to focus the mind on a single topic for a longer time.
+Writing is another way to think through something, but writing requires a deliberate effort to sit down, use a keyboard or pen & paper and actually write.
+So I believe that speaking is a easier way to help us find our way back to focus.
 But with opportunities to work from home, it has become easier to slide into speaking less with likeminded people; easier to isolate ourselves comfortably, than ever before.
-So if we’re too easily distracted to think, and too lazy to write, then making speaking a habit can work.
+So if we’re too easily distracted to think, and too lazy to write, then why don’t we give speaking a try.

 Also, if I remember correctly, part of Noam Chomsky’s linguistic theory was that – counter-intuitively – language didn’t evolve as a means of communicating something to someone else, but primarily to serve as a tool for thought.
 I haven’t checked supporting evidence in evolutionary biology, but the idea resonated with me.

-So two years ago during covid, I had a phase when I’d record short voice memos to help me practice clarifying my thoughts by speaking.
-I’d slowly speak out loud what would come to mind, reflecting on the day or on some recent event, and I’d take care to speak in full sentences, without sounds of hesitation and without repetitions (but it got challenging very quickly and I stopped the habit).
+So two years ago during covid, I had a phase when I would record short voice memos to help me practice clarifying my thoughts through speaking.
+I’d slowly speak out loud what came to mind, reflecting on the day or on some recent event, and I’d take care to speak in full sentences, without sounds of hesitation and without repetitions.
+But it got challenging very quickly and I stopped the habit.

 What I was missing back then was an easy way

-Overall, I was missing a sort of audio journaling app.
+Overall, I was missing something like an audio journaling app.
 Or call it thought structuring toolkit.
-Or even speaking therapy to tackle the clouded mind.
+Or call it speaking therapy to tackle the clouded mind.
 Something like this:

 Well, welcome to 2023.
 Welcome to the era of speech to text, welcome to large language models (LLMs).
 The app Mac Whisper uses OpenAI’s whisper models to transcribe audio files into text.
-It works fully locally, data doesn’t leave your device.
-The small (500 MB) version was already sufficient for me to transcribe my (German) voice memos to text in close to perfect quality.
+It works fully locally, data doesn’t leave our device.
+The small (500 MB) model was already sufficient for me to transcribe my (German) voice memos to text in close-to-perfect quality.
 In addition to that, we have LLMs coming up that may be run on our local devices as well – check dalai llama.
 Using these tools locally enables data privacy.

 Imagine the following workflow

-Say you’ve got the transcript of an audio recording, you could easily ask an LLM:
+Say we’ve got the transcript of an audio recording, we could easily ask an LLM:

-Then you could visualize the results in an app, make the transcripts easily searchable and shareable, show trends over time, and so much more.
+Then we could visualize the results in an app, make the transcripts easily searchable and shareable, show trends over time, and so much more.

 I’m clearly on the – it’s going to be a great time to be alive – side of things.

-Note: The raw form of this blog post was already recorded, transcribed and corrected with the help of language models.
-Without the help, I would have had a hard time sitting down and writing everything from scratch. ✌️
+Note: The raw form of this blog post was recorded, transcribed and corrected with the help of language models.
+Without those tools, I would have had a hard time sitting down and writing everything from scratch. ✌️

 Title Photo by Jason Rosewell on Unsplash